apache/iotdb/docs/UserGuide/Advanced-Features/UDF-User-Defined-Function.md

 #### UDFParameters

 `UDFParameters` is used to parse UDF parameters in SQL statements (the part in parentheses after the UDF function name in SQL).
-The input parameters have two parts.
-The first part is the paths (measurements) and their data types of the time series that the UDF needs to process, and the second part is the key-value pair attributes for customization.
-Only the second part can be empty.
+Parameters include path parameters (and its sequence type) and property parameters entered as string key-value paris.

 Example：